-boiler making noise
+Boiler making noise

 HVAC

-The answer to 'boiler making noise' is that there are several common causes, including sediment buildup, worn components, or a problem with the pressure relief valve.
-Boiler noises can range from banging, rumbling, or whistling sounds, and they often indicate an issue that needs to be addressed.
+The answer to 'boiler making noise' is that there are several common causes, including sediment buildup, worn components, or issues with the pressure relief valve.
+Symptoms may include banging, rumbling, or whistling noises coming from the boiler.
+While some minor issues can be DIY-fixed, it's generally best to call a professional HVAC technician to diagnose and repair boiler noises, as they can be a sign of a more serious problem that requires expertise to address safely.

 Sources